otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ### Postman Example

-Here is an example of creating an institution with no token.
+Here is an example of creating an `Institution` with no token.

 <ADD IMAGE HERE>

-Here is an example of registering an admin user.
+Here is an example of registering an `ADMIN` user.

 <ADD IMAGE HERE>

-Here is an example of registering a student user.
+Here is an example of registering a `STUDENT` user.

 <ADD IMAGE HERE>

-Here is an example of logging in as an admin user.
+Here is an example of logging in as an `ADMIN` user.
 Make sure you copy the token from the response.

 <ADD IMAGE HERE>

-Here is an example of creating an institution as an admin user.
+Here is an example of creating an `Institution` as an `ADMIN` user.

 <ADD IMAGE HERE>

-Here is an example of logging in as a normal user.
+Here is an example of logging in as a `STUDENT` user.
 Make sure you copy the token from the response.

 <ADD IMAGE HERE>

-Here is an example of creating an institution as a student user.
-You should get a `403 Forbidden` status code because the student user does not have the required role to create an institution.
+Here is an example of creating an `Institution` as a `STUDENT` user.
+You should get a `403 Forbidden` status code because the `STUDENT` user does not have the required role to create an `Institution`.

 <ADD IMAGE HERE>